 Your treatment will be based on the cause of your pain.

 Painkillers may provide temporary relief.
-If the pain is severe or does not go away, call your primary health care provider or dentist.
+If the pain is severe or does not go away, contact your primary health care provider or dentist.

 When to Contact a Medical Professional

 - Face pain is accompanied by chest, shoulder, neck, or arm pain.
 This could mean a heart attack.
-Call your local emergency number (such as 911).
+Call 911 or your local emergency number.

 - Pain is throbbing, worse on one side of the face, and aggravated by eating.
-Call a dentist.
+Contact a dentist.

 - Pain is persistent, unexplained, or accompanied by other unexplained symptoms.
-Call your primary provider.
+Contact your primary provider.

 What to Expect at Your Office Visit